 If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

-This is because paint is not only far less expensive, but also because you can change the appearance of the pool to your liking.
+This is because the paint is not only far less expensive but also because you can change the appearance of the pool to your liking.

 You will need the right type of paint along with the painting supplies to ensure that your paint job will work.

 A few coats of paint will last from five to seven years depending on several factors.

 What to Get for Pool Painting?

 The only type of paint that is suitable for fiberglass is epoxy pool paint.